 Now for my recap post on Ch1Con 2015!
 As y'all should know, I went this past weekend to Chicago to attend this spectacular event for the second time, my adventures with the first being detailed here (I also spoke at the more private session in 2012, via the magic of the Internet).
-This time I went by plane leaving Friday, which was really cool.
+This time, I went by plane leaving Friday, which was really cool.
 I didn't get to see as much of the complex and unexpected geography outside, but there's something to be said for the bird's eye view.
 I looked out as much as I could without getting blinded by all the clouds.
 And of course, it was a much shorter trip.

-Had a bit of a rough evening getting stuff sorted out, but then I got to spend some time with the rest of the Ch1Con team and our volunteers who were present, including my dearest Julia.
+I had a bit of a rough evening getting stuff sorted out, but then I got to spend some time with the rest of the Ch1Con team and our volunteers who were present, including my dearest Julia.
 I experienced a fair bit of anxiety at first, with me not doing well with strangers or in groups (also not having eaten much of a dinner), but after getting to talk to Julia a bit one-on-one, like last year, I calmed down.
 We even got the mysterious John Hansen to video chat with us!
 It was delightful, and I was up far too late because I just treasure the time I get to spend with these friends.
 How dare they live so far east.

 Taryn Albright, the well-organized and sweet Girl with the Green Pen, had a ton of issues with her flight, so we ended up bringing her session in via Google Hangouts, which is like the only time Google has cooperated with us.
 Her session was on color-coding for organization, which I didn't expect to need because I'm such a pantser, but I actually took a ton of notes on it.
-It'll be super useful for editing, which, of course, I'm doing right now with Coca.
+It'll be super useful for editing, which, of course, I'm doing right now with COCA.

 Following Kaye, we had a speaker panel you can watch here, and then it was time for Kat Zhang, the put-together and lovely author of the Hybrid Chronicles, to give her keynote speech.
 At this point, I was nearly comatose from exhaustion, because my fibromyalgia refuses to cooperate with anything, but I still really appreciated her extensive look at the publishing process, particularly her examination of book cover creation.
 Like, book covers are awesome.

-We did some giveaways, which I always love, because free books, and then, sadly, I had to go collapse into bed instead of spending the evening with the team, like I'd planned.
-I was like a ROCK, I was so tired.
+We did some giveaways, which I always love, because free books, and then, sadly, I had collapse into bed instead of spending the evening with the team, like I'd planned.
+I was like a rock, I was so tired.
 I shouldn't have pushed my fibro by staying up so late, I suppose, seeing as it's been giving me trouble since I came home from school, but I really value the time I got to spend with Julia Friday evening, so. *shrugs* I did get up at like 7 to go eat with my mom at Denny's (I LOVE DENNY'S. I WANT TO EAT THERE ALWAYS, EXCEPT FOR WHEN I'M EATING AT PANERA OR SWEET TOMATOES.) before going back to bed.

-But I only managed to stay awake for half an hour in the car before returning to sleep, and thus came the end of my Ch1Con 2015 adventure. <3 I can't wait to apply what I learned to my Coca edits.
-It was a great trip!
+But I only managed to stay awake for half an hour in the car before returning to sleep, and thus came the end of my Ch1Con 2015 adventure.

-Images via yaloveblog.com and Ch1Con.
+Images via Ch1Con.